ETC-Sustainable-Solutions/dtl2csv/README.md

 PS:

 1. n : depends on the data
-2. The actual recording time is [the time to save the first record]  multiples by 10.
+2. the actual recording time is [the time to save the first record]  multiples by 10.